-Miccosukee Indians, just as the Seminoles, were originally part of the Lower Creek Indians that inhabited parts of Alabama and Georgia.
-They settled in Florida around 1715 and lived by hunting, fishing and growing crops, mainly corn.
-The Miccosukees were also targeted by the US Government for relocation to Oklahoma during the three Seminole Wars occurring between 1817 and 1858.
-An approximate fifty Miccosukeesmanaged to avoid capture by fleeing south and hiding in the Everglades.
+Miccosukee Indians were also originally part of the Lower Creek Indians that inhabited Alabama and Georgia.
+They settled in Florida around 1715 and lived by hunting, fishing and growing crops, especially corn.
+The Miccosukees were also targeted by the US Government for relocation to Oklahoma during the three Seminole Wars between 1817 and 1858.
+Only about 50 Miccosukee Indians managed to avoid capture by hiding in the Everglades.

 At first, the Miccosukee Indians were self-reliant, trading fish, game, and alligator skin for necessities such as food, clothing, guns and ammunition.
 However, their independence was compromised when the government began draining the Everglades and building canals for agricultural purposes in the early 1900s.
 This greatly reduced the fish and game populations that were the basis for the Miccosukee economy.
-At the same time, Miami experienced a large increase in its population, becoming a major metropolitan area.
-And in 1928, the Tamiami Trail was built providing non-Indians access to the abundant fish and game in the Everglades previously reserved for the Miccosukees.
+At the same time, Miami became a major metropolitan area.
+In 1928, the Tamiami Trail was began providing non-Indians access to the abundant fish and game previously reserved for the Miccosukees.

-To this day, some even prefer to live in chickees, the traditional Indian swamp dwelling.
-The basis for the Miccosukee economy now is tourism and gambling, which supports the approximate 550 Miccosukees that live in the Everglades.
+To this day, some still prefer to live in chickees, the traditional Indian swamp dwelling.
+The basis for the Miccosukee economy now is tourism and gambling, which supports the approximate 550 Miccosukee Indians that live in the Everglades.

 Want to know more?
 Learn the full history of the Miccosukee Indians on an Everglades airboat safari.